 Francois-Xavier Saury is Microgrid Business Development Manager for Europe, Africa, the Middle East and the Commonwealth of Independent States with Caterpillar Inc. and is based in Geneva, Switzerland.
-He can be reached at Saury Francois-Xavier@cat.com.
+He can be reached at Saury_Francois-Xavier@cat.com.

-Michael A. Devine is Gas Product/Marketing Manager with the Electric Power Gas Group of Caterpillar Inc. and is based in Lafayette, Ind.
-He can be reached at Devine_Michael_A@cat.com
+Craig Tomlinson is Product Support Readiness Manager with the Microgrid Team in the Electric Power Division Of Caterpillar Inc. and is based on Houston, Texas.
+He can be reached at Tomlinson_Craig_C@Cat.com.